MarloneA/SAAS-Starter-Kit/README.md

 #### Clerk Authentication

+> [!NOTE] Skip this section for now.
+This is still in the works

 This project requires [Clerk Authentication](https://clerk.com/) API setup before you begin.

 - Create an account if you don't have one already